Canary-Prism/MCWorldManager/README.md

 ## Historical Changelog

+### 2.4.1
+- fixed a bug where you could drag a tag into itself or its children and it would delete itself

 ### 2.4.0
 - added search functionality in NBT Viewer
 - multimc and prism now search in %APPDATA% for their instance folders